-So as long as you’re using good content on your website, keeping it lightweight as well as taking the time to optimize page speed will typically result in more traffic from Google which means better rankings for your site.
+So as long as you’re using good content on your website, keeping it lightweight and taking the time to optimize page speed will typically result in more traffic from Google, which means better rankings for your site.

 WordPress Database Cleaning

-Every time you write a new post or make any changes to the database then it becomes fragmented over time.
+Every time you write a new post or make any changes to the database, it becomes fragmented.

 Eventually, this slows down your site because it takes longer for WordPress to load all these bits & pieces of information on every page load whenever someone visits your site.

-But all this can be improved with good quality plugins that are specifically designed for optimizing databases so they don’t get bloated over time which will result in faster loading times on your website.
+But all this can be improved with good quality plugins specifically designed for optimizing databases so they don’t get bloated over time, resulting in faster loading times on your website.

 Tools for cleaning your WordPress Database:

-WP-DBManager: A plugin that provides a visual overview of the various aspects related to your WordPress database which includes details on checking table sizes, displaying data within specific tables, analyzing index fragmentation as well as running maintenance tasks like optimizing or repairing databases.
+WP-DBManager: A plugin that provides a visual overview of the various aspects of your WordPress database, including details on checking table sizes, displaying data within specific tables, analyzing index fragmentation, and running maintenance tasks like optimizing or repairing databases.